 A fictional travelogue; four minutes to read.

-In every direction, an empty horizon.
+In every direction, I am facing an empty horizon.
 I am at an airport on the Baja Peninsula on the edge of the Sea of Cortez, waiting for a missing Cessna Citation to fly me to Mexico City.
-My travels are on hold until my ride shows up or a replacement pilot and plane are found.
+My travels are on hold until my ride shows up or a replacement pilot and plane can be located.

 Heat mirages shimmer off the airport’s weedy, tar-black runway.
 A limp windsock is as bored as I am.
 One rickety vending machine with a selection of stale candy—which I have sampled a dozen times—is my only entertainment.
 In open rebellion, no two wall clocks agree on the time.